morrowleap/notification-service/README.md

 * Refactor the dispatcher to use polymorphism (via an interface or abstract class) for the channel handling logic.
 * Ensure that new channels can be added by creating new classes implementing the `Notifier` interface, thus adhering to the Open/Closed Principle.

-Apologies for the misunderstanding.
-Here's the original content, just formatted properly:

 #### Phase 4 – Explore LSP Violations

 **Story 4**